donapieppo/libpam_upn2sam/README.md

 # libpam_upn2sam

-Small module to add in pam stack before libpam-krb5 to convert upn to sam account name.
+Tiny module to add in pam stack before libpam-krb5 to convert upn to sam account name.

-When the application (for example gdm3 / lightdm) gets the upn (user principal name) for the user, this pam module sets PAM_USER as the corresponding sam account (good for kerberos authentication) (the username part is copied and not converted asking a ldapo server the possible changes from upn to sam).
+When the application (for example gdm3 / lightdm) gets the upn (user principal name) for the user, this pam module sets PAM_USER as the corresponding sam account (good for kerberos authentication).

+Note: actually the username part is copied and not converted asking a ldap server the possible changes from upn to sam.

 For example